Rouages: “Privacy is a fundamental right that must be safeguarded”

 Monitor and ensure

-The DPO may also be required to carry out random checks on data processing within the University, but Laurent Bourgue states that "it is not possible to check everything, and I much prefer to take action upstream by raising awareness and explaining, particularly to researchers, that the GDPR is not a hindrance.
-While it does involve additional formalities, it guarantees that everyone's data will remain confidential. " Education, patience, and openness to dialogue are therefore essential tools in the DPO's arsenal, not to mention a certain firmness when the situation requires it.
-"You have to know how to set limits, whatever the issue, including in the context of research.
-Respect for privacy is a fundamental right that must be guaranteed."
+The DPO may also be called upon to conduct random checks on ongoing data processing within the University, but as Laurent Bourgue states,“it’s not possible to check everything, and I much prefer to take a proactive approach by raising awareness and explaining—especially to researchers—that the GDPR isn’t a hindrance; while it certainly involves additional formalities, it guarantees that everyone’s data will remain confidential. ” Education, patience, and openness to dialogue are therefore essential tools in the DPO’s arsenal, not to mention a certain firmness when the situation calls for it.
+“You have to know how to set boundaries, no matter what is at stake; even in the context of research, the right to privacy is a fundamental right that must be guaranteed.”